-As new research suggests the £5 Winston Churchill polymer banknotes are three times cleaner than old notes, we look at exactly what horrible things are lurking on our money.
+As new research suggests that the £5 note is the dirtiest, gathering 153,000 bacteria over five years of circulation, we look at exactly what horrible things are lurking on our money.

 Did you know there are more germs on a £1 coin than a toilet seat?

-And coins aren’t the only issue: scientists have found the average UK banknote is home to 26,000 types of bacteria – including E. coli – making ours some of the dirtiest in Europe, according to research by MasterCard.
+Coins aren’t the only issue: scientists have found the average UK banknote is home to 26,000 types of bacteria, including E. coli, making ours some of the dirtiest in Europe, according to research by MasterCard.

 Plastic beats paper

-That's because the new polymer notes are three times cleaner than the old fivers, and harbour fewer germs than cotton, washi paper and cotton-linen notes in general, according to scientists at Harper Adams University.
+Polymer notes are three times cleaner than the old paper notes, and harbour fewer germs than cotton, washi paper and cotton-linen notes in general, revealed scientists at Harper Adams University in 2016.

-Professor Frank Vriesekoop, who led the research, explains that plastic kills off bacteria quicker that other materials.
+Professor Frank Vriesekoop, who led the research, explained that plastic kills off bacteria quicker than other materials.

-"We found that bacteria found on human hands are less capable of sticking to plastic banknotes compared to the old cotton-based UK pound notes; the linen-cotton mix based American dollar notes; and the washi paper based Japanese Yen notes," he says.
+"We found that bacteria found on human hands are less capable of sticking to plastic banknotes compared to the old cotton-based UK pound notes; the linen-cotton mix based American dollar notes, and the washi paper-based Japanese Yen notes," said Vriesekoop.

-The team also tested coins and found, although coins do carry bacteria, ‘many coins are actually toxic to bacteria’, said Professor Vriesekoop.
+The team also tested coins and found, although coins do carry bacteria, ‘many coins are actually toxic to bacteria’, according to Vriesekoop.